-In this study, we utilize data extracted from the financial statements of companies listed on the HOSE (Ho Chi Minh Stock Exchange), HNX (Hanoi Stock Exchange), and UPCOM (Unlisted Public Company Market).
-The data spans the period from 2009 to 2023 and includes balance sheets, income statements, and cash flow statements.
+In this study, we utilize data extracted from the financial statements of 200 companies listed on the HOSE (Ho Chi Minh Stock Exchange), HNX (Hanoi Stock Exchange), and UPCOM (Unlisted Public Company Market).
+The dataset covers the period from 2009 to 2023 and includes balance sheets, income statements, and cash flow statements.
+While some companies have incomplete data for the full 15-year period, each has at least 8 years of available records.

-This study applies machine learning models to predict financial risk, specifically
+This study applies machine learning models to predict financial risk, specifically bankruptcy risk, formulated as a classification problem.
+To identify companies at risk, we utilize